benfgit/falcon-core-linux/docs/manual/datatypes.rst

 Data types in Falcon form a hierarchy from generic to specific.
 At the top of the hierarchy is the most generic data type "IData" that is the base for all other data types.
-As long as the data type of an input port is the same or more generic than the data tyoe of the upstream output port, a connection can be made.
-Thus, a processor node with an input port that expects the most generic IData type, can handle incoming data streams of any type.
+As long as the data type of an input port is the same or more generic than the data type of the upstream output port, a connection can be made.
+Thus, a processor node with an input port that expects the most generic IData type, can handle incoming data streams of any other type.

 Below is a list of data types that are currently available in Falcon.
 See TODO for more information about how to add new data types.